artainmo/web-development/README.md

 500: Internal server error, situation the server does not know how to handle<br>

 **OTHER CONCEPTS**<br>
+APIs<br>
+An application programming interface is a connection between computers or between computer programs.
+It allows communication between the front-end and back-end, whereby the back-end gathers data from a data-base to produce dynamic front-end pages.

 Cloud computing is the on-demand availability of computer-system-resources, especially data-storage and computing-power.
 Large clouds consist of multiple servers connected/working together.

 A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.